aditya-azad/simple-ssg/README.md

 ### Install

-Use pyinstaller for creating an executable.
-After you run this command, you will get your executable in `dist` folder.
+The executable will be created in `dist` folder.

 ``` text
 python -m venv venv